michael-sumner/go-make-things/content/articles/2022/2022-03-07-when-are-developer-worth-it.md

 ---
-title: When are developer worth using, and when do they just add more overhead?
+title: When are developer tools worth using, and when do they just add more overhead?
 date: 2022-03-07T10:30:00-05:00
 draft: false
+url: "/when-are-developer-worth-using-and-when-do-they-just-add-more-overhead/"
 categories:
 - Accessibility
 - Careers